 '''

 config mailsetting storage central-ibe

-set remote-storage-type {disable | from-client | to-server-over-ssl} on page 124
+set remote-storage-type {disable | from-client | to-server-over-ssl} on page

+143

-set client-ip <client_ipv4> on page 124
+set client-ip <client_ipv4> on page 144

-set server-name <name_str> on page 125
+set server-host <server_ipv4> on page 144

-set server-host <server_ipv4> on page 125
+set server-name <name_str> on page 144

 end

 '''

-Variable Description Default remote-storage-type {disable from-client to- server-over-ssl} enter one of the following centralized IBE types: disable: Centralized IBE storage is disabled.
-The FortiMail unit stores its IBE messages locally, on its own hard disks. from-client: Select this option to allow the FortiMail unit to act as a central IBE storage server and receive IBE email from the client FortiMail units.
+Variable Description Default remote-storage-type {disable from-client to- server-over-ssl} Enter one of the following centralized IBE types: disable: Centralized IBE storage is disabled.
+The FortiMail unit stores its IBE messages locally, on its own hard disks. from-client: Select this option to allow the FortiMail unit disable

+Variable Description Default to act as a central IBE storage server and receive IBE email from the client FortiMail units.
 Also configure client-ip <client_ipv4> for each FortiMail client.
-Note this feature is only available on the high-end FortiMail models (FortiMail 1000D and above).</client_ipv4> to-server-over-ss1: Select this option to allow the FortiMail unit to act as a central IBE storage client and send its IBE messages to the remote FortiMail server.
+Note this feature is only available on the high-end FortiMail models (FortiMail 1000D and above). • to-server-over-ssl: Select this option to allow the FortiMail unit to act as a central IBE storage client and send its IBE messages to the remote FortiMail server.
 Also configure server-name <name_str> and server-host <server_ipv4>.
-All FortiMail units can act as clients.</server_ipv4></name_str> disable client-ip <client_ipv4></client_ipv4> Enter the IP address of the FortiMail unit that is allowed to store its IBE email on this high-end FortiMail unit.
+All FortiMail units can act as clients.</server_ipv4></name_str></client_ipv4> client-ip <cli>client_ipv4&gt;</cli> This option applies only if remote-storage-type is set to from-client.
+Enter the IP address of the FortiMail unit that is allowed to store its IBE email on this high-end FortiMail unit.
 For FortiMail 1000D, 2000A, 2000B, and VM04 models, you can enter a maximum of 10 IP addresses as clients.
-For FortiMail 3000C and above models, you can enter a maximum of 20 IP addresses.
-This variable applies only if remote-storage-type is fromclient.
-No default.
+For FortiMail 3000C and above models, you can enter a maximum of 20 IP addresses. server-host <server_ipv4></server_ipv4> This option applies only if remote-storage-type is set to to-server-over-ssl.
+Enter the IP address of the FortiMail unit that is acting as the central IBE storage server. server-name <name_str></name_str> This option applies only if remote-storage-type is set to to-server-over-ssl.
+Enter the name of the FortiMail unit that is acting as the central IBE storage server.
+This name may be the host name or any other name that uniquely identifies the central quarantine server.